-What are Presbyterians?
+Who are the Presbyterians?
 We're glad you asked!
 'Presbyterian' is a big word, but it doesn't have to be an intimidating one.
 The word derives from the Greek presbyteros, meaning 'elder', and has to do with how we organize ourselves.

 Some denominations have a top-down structure with a hierarchy that exercises control over local congregations.
-Others have a bottom-up structure in which each local congregation elects its own leadership and decides its own affairs.
-The Presbyterian church is essentially a hybrid form: authority flows from both the top down (higher assemblies called 'Presbyteries' exercise limited but important authority over individual congregations) and from the bottom up (members of the local congregation elect their own officers, known as 'elders').
+Others have a bottom-up structure in which each local congregation is largely autonomous.
+The Presbyterian structure is a bit of both: authority flows from the top down (higher assemblies called 'Presbyteries' exercise limited authority over individual congregations) but also from the bottom up (members of the local congregation elect their own officers, known as 'elders').

 The First Presbyterian Church of Meadville is part of the Presbytery of Lake Erie, which comprises 57 congregations in northwestern Pennsylvania and the westernmost corner of New York State.
 The Presbytery of Lake Erie, in turn, is one of 172 Presbyteries which make up the Presbyterian Church (USA).
 Formed in 1983 from a merger of two former denominations, the PC(USA) represents about 9,500 churches and 1.5 million members in every corner of the United States.